History of the NFL from the year you were born

 Jim O'Brien successfully converted a field-goal attempt with five seconds remaining in Super Bowl V, clinching a title for the Baltimore Colts.
 The Colts' 16-13 win over the Dallas Cowboys made up for their surprising defeat in Super Bowl III, but it was the last time that the franchise reached an NFL title game while located in Baltimore.
 In a rarity, Chuck Howley, a Dallas linebacker, was named the game's MVP, despite coming out on the losing side.

 1972: The 'Immaculate Reception'

 Franco Harris' "Immaculate Reception" is often considered one of the most iconic plays in NFL history.

 In a tightly contested playoff game between the Steelers and Raiders, Pittsburgh quarterback Terry Bradshaw threw a pass that deflected off an Oakland player and into the hands of Harris just before the ball hit the ground.
 Harris scampered in for the go-ahead touchdown and the Steelers advanced to the AFC Championship Game.

 By winning Super Bowl VII, the Miami Dolphins became the first—and only—team to win the Super Bowl with a perfect record.
 Going 14-0 in the regular season, the Dolphins won 11 contests by more than one touchdown, then cruised through three playoff games for their unmatched 17-0 mark.

 1974: Goalposts pushed back

 In a drastic change, the NFL decided to move the goalposts from the front of the end zone to the back lines.
-This added approximately 10 extra yards to field-goal and extra-point attempts, but also removed an unnecessary physical impediment to plays near the goal line.
+This added approximately 10 extra yards to field-goal and extra-point attempts, but also removed an unnecessary physical impediment and safety hazard to plays near the goal line.
 The move resulted in 208 fewer made field goals from the year before.

 1975: Refs get mic'd up